Primary Education with QTS - BA (Hons)

 "Before I started university, I was anxious about finances - I’d worked full time before starting on my course and worried about what would happen if I couldn’t afford to stop working.
 But I’ve done some part time work, kept working hard and it’s paid off in the end.

-The staff on my course have been great, they are both supportive and experienced, and are always approachable, helpful and honest.
+The staff on the primary education with qts course have been great, they are both supportive and experienced, and are always approachable, helpful and honest.
 Since coming to university, my confidence in my own abilities has grown and I’ve developed as a teacher and professional.

 I’m very proud of my achievements while I’ve been at BCU: completing my teacher training with a top grade, speaking at a national education conference, being published in a research journal and winning Student Representative of the Year at the university’s Extra Mile Awards.